 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health history, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Dr. Bjork received his undergraduate degree in Vision Science from Ferris State University.
 He earned his Doctoral degree from the Michigan College of Optometry, where he graduated first in his class.
 He then elected to complete an additional year of Residency training in Ocular Disease at the Cincinnati Eye Institute.

-Dr. Landrum is certified in the Treatment and Management of Ocular Disease.
-He is a member of the American Optometric Association and the Ohio Optometric Association.
+Dr. Rudolf is certified in the Treatment and Management of Ocular Disease.
+She is a member of the American Optometric Association and the Ohio Optometric Association.